 Late Dutch Honeysuckle flowers

 A superb variety of our native climber with handsome green foliage and incredibly fragrant blooms of white and purple, that age to a golden yellow; let it climb over an arbor where its scent can be enjoyed in summer

 Late Dutch Honeysuckle features showy clusters of fragrant white trumpet-shaped flowers with a purple reverse at the ends of the branches in mid summer, which emerge from distinctive red flower buds.
-It has attractive green foliage throughout the season.
+It has attractive green deciduous foliage.
 The pointy leaves are highly ornamental but do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Late Dutch Honeysuckle is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.